IPSW: Government data access

 After the 2015 San Bernardino attack, the FBI recovered the shooter's iPhone 5C, which belonged to the San Bernardino County Department of Public Health.
 The FBI recovered iCloud backups from one and a half months before the shooting, and wanted to access encrypted files on the device.
 The U.S. government ordered Apple to produce an IPSW file that would allow investigators to brute force the passcode of the iPhone.
 The order used the All Writs Act, originally created by the Judiciary Act of 1789, to demand the firmware, in the same way as other smartphone manufacturers have been ordered to comply.

 Tim Cook responded on the company's webpage, outlining a need for encryption, and arguing that if they produce a backdoor for one device, it would inevitably be used to compromise the privacy of other iPhone users:

 The FBI wants us to make a new version of the iPhone operating system, circumventing several important security features, and install it on an iPhone recovered during the investigation.
 In the wrong hands, this software — which does not exist today — would have the potential to unlock any iPhone in someone’s physical possession...

 The government would have us remove security features and add new capabilities to the operating system, allowing a passcode to be input electronically.
 This would make it easier to unlock an iPhone by “brute force,” trying thousands or millions of combinations with the speed of a modern computer.

 The implications of the government’s demands are chilling.
 If the government can use the All Writs Act to make it easier to unlock your iPhone, it would have the power to reach into anyone’s device to capture their data.
 The government could extend this breach of privacy and demand that Apple build surveillance software to intercept your messages, access your health records or financial data, track your location, or even access your phone’s microphone or camera without your knowledge.

 Opposing this order is not something we take lightly.
 We feel we must speak up in the face of what we see as an overreach by the U.S. government.

+Signed iOS/iPadOS versions

+Note: This table provides a general overview of which OS can be successfully installed on each device.
+Missing devices continue to receive major OS updates or do not have IPSWs available.

+iPhone 2G and iPod Touch 1 do not have signing, and any supported iPhoneOS version can be freely installed.

+Apple Silicon Macs have all releases signed, excluding betas.